Construction

 Residential construction

-The value of residential building work done in the Territory declined by 2.2% to $365 million in 2024, with private sector activity declining by 23.3% to $227 million and public sector activity increasing by 79.2% to $138 million.
+Residential building work done in the Territory increased by 11.1% to $112 million in the year‑ended December quarter 2025, with private sector activity increasing by 28.4% to $83 million and public sector activity declining by 19.4% to $29 million.

-Source: ABS, Building Activity, Australia; Department of Treasury and Finance
+Source: ABS, Building Approvals, Australia; Department of Treasury and Finance

-For the latest data on the construction sector, refer to the Territory Economy website.
+For the latest data on the construction sector, refer to the Northern Territory Economy website.